Signal-flow graph: Basic components

 where $t_{jk}$ = transmittance (or gain) from $x_k$ to $x_j$.

 The figure to the right depicts various elements and constructs of a signal flow graph (SFG).

 Exhibit (a) is a node.
 In this case, the node is labeled $x$.
 A node is a vertex representing a variable or signal.

 A source node has only outgoing branches (represents an independent variable).
 As a special case, an input node is characterized by having one or more attached arrows pointing away from the node and no arrows pointing into the node.
 Any open, complete SFG will have at least one input node.

 An output or sink node has only incoming branches (represents a dependent variable).
 Although any node can be an output, explicit output nodes are often used to provide clarity.
 Explicit output nodes are characterized by having one or more attached arrows pointing into the node and no arrows pointing away from the node.
 Explicit output nodes are not required.

 A mixed node has both incoming and outgoing branches.

 Exhibit (b) is a branch with a multiplicative gain of $m$.
 The meaning is that the output, at the tip of the arrow, is $m$ times the input at the tail of the arrow.
 The gain can be a simple constant or a function (for example: a function of some transform variable such as $s$, $\omega$, or $z$, for Laplace, Fourier or Z-transform relationships).

 Exhibit (c) is a branch with a multiplicative gain of one.
 When the gain is omitted, it is assumed to be unity.

-Exhibit (d) $V_{in}$ is an input node.
-In this case, $V_{in}$ is multiplied by the gain $m$.
+Exhibit (d) $V_\text{in}$ is an input node.
+In this case, $V_\text{in}$ is multiplied by the gain $m$.

-Exhibit (e) $I_{out}$ is an explicit output node; the incoming edge has a gain of $m$.
+Exhibit (e) $I_\text{out}$ is an explicit output node; the incoming edge has a gain of $m$.

 Exhibit (f) depicts addition.
 When two or more arrows point into a node, the signals carried by the edges are added.

 Exhibit (g) depicts a simple loop.
 The loop gain is $A \times m$.

 Exhibit (h) depicts the expression $Z = aX + bY$.

 Terms used in linear SFG theory also include: